 The worldwide pandemic has been merciless to a range of local and international industries across the world.
 Some regions have managed to make the best out of the situation; these are the ones that have a range of industries to support their economy.
 However, not every nation is that fortunate.
 Particular regions such as gambling destination Las Vegas, rely on their local casinos to generate tax revenue which is used by the local government to provide funding for important sectors such as education, infrastructure, health care, and social welfare.

 The pandemic has forced casinos across the world to shut down, resulting in massive amounts of revenue being lost.
 This also meant that casino workers have lost wages and other benefits, which puts the local government under more pressure as they would need to provide some form of welfare for these unemployed workers.
+Since most betting is now happening online, you could consider doing a thorough review of the best betting sites before placing your next bet.

 Decreases in Revenue